Grand Heartland River Cruise

 Activity Level: Low | ADA Accessible: Partial

-Travel to the Field of Dreams Movie Site, built by Universal Studios and known for the famous quote, “If you build it, he will come.”
+Travel to the Field of Dreams movie site, built by Universal Studios and known for the famous quote, “If you build it, he will come.”
 Released in 1989, Field of Dreams, starring Kevin Costner, was a movie that inspired millions and became an Academy Award nominee for “Best Picture of the Year.”
-Explore this famous site, including the baseball field, the magical corn, and the farm house in which the movie was made.
+Explore this famous site, including the baseball field, the magical corn (including a Ghost Player conversation), and the farm house in which the movie was made.
 After, visit the gift shop for some take-home movie memorabilia.

 Delight in an exploration of some of the highlights of Dubuque.
 First, stop at Steeple Square Event Center, one of the oldest catholic churches in Dubuque which was renovated into a vibrant community gathering space.
 Next, arrive at Dubuque Arboretum & Botanical Garden for a guided exploration of the beautiful landscapes.
-Visit the Convivium Urban Farmstead, a center which celebrates the efforts of local gardeners with onsite cooking and gardening classes as well as a restaurant that serves local produce.
+Visit the Convivium Urban Farmstead, where you can sample your way through this charming market, from tomatoes and apples to mint and more.
 Ride the Fenelon Place Elevator, the shortest steepest railway in the United States.
 Don’t forget the camera, it’s a great opportunity to get a photo of the ship at dock in the Port of Dubuque from above the bluffs.

 Located along the banks of the Mississippi River, Davenport has been declared "The Most Livable Small City in America.”
 Led by your guide, explore Hauberg Estate and admire the impressive architecture and property.
 Next, visit The Quad City Botanical Center, featuring an indoor tropical garden with a waterfall, outdoor pond, pocket gardens, train garden (train schedule varies), greenhouse, and Children’s Garden featuring a Mississippi River water feature exhibit.
 Admire blooms of many shapes, sizes, and colors in our perennial and wildflower prairie gardens, as well as fruit bearing plants in the tropical sun.